ChristianLobaugh/sanity-plugin-dashboard-widget-amplify/README.md

 6. Add `dashboard-widget-amplify` to the plugin array in `sanity.json`
 7. Add widget config to your `dashboardConfig.js`

-## To DO
+## To Do
 Want to implement several of the things that the Netlify plugin does.
-[] Support multiple sites in array
+- Support multiple sites in array
-[] Change to use observable pattern and display progress of build [] Use nice image to display progress
+- Change to use observable pattern and display progress of build
+- Use nice image to display progress
-[] Make Layout Width Medium the default
+0 Make Layout Width Medium the default